Macroscopic degeneracy of ground state in the frustrated Heisenberg diamond chain: Diamond chain at the critical point

 \subsection{`Distorted' diamond chain}

 Let us consider the `distorted' diamond chain in which the trapping cell can contain localized one-, two- and three-magnon states.
 In this case condition (\ref{c1}) is satisfied but (\ref{c2}) is not.
 Further in this subsection we focus on the most interesting from the experimental point of view case $J_{3}=J_{4}$ and $J_{1}=J_{5}$ (but assuming $J_{1}\neq J_{3}$).
-The particular case of such choice corresponds to the distorted diamond chain shown in Fig.\ref{Fig_all_cases}b.
-In fact, this is a generic case for the the `distorted' diamond chain, so that the results for the case $J_{3}\neq J_{4}$, $J_{1}\neq J_{5}$ are qualitatively the same.
+A particular case of such choice corresponds to the distorted diamond chain shown in Fig.\ref{Fig_all_cases}b.
+In fact, this is a generic case for the the `distorted' diamond chain, so that the results for the case $J_{3}\neq J_{4}$, $J_{1}\neq J_{5}$ are qualitatively similar.

-It is again evident that the product of the independent (isolated) magnons are the ground states.
-However, similar to the previous case such states do not exhaust all possible ones with zero energy.
+All possible states consisting of independent (isolated) magnons have zero energy and belong to the ground states.
+However, in similarity to the previous case such states do not exhaust all possible ones with zero energy.
 For example, definite combinations of overlapping magnons are also the exact ground states.
 For the F-AF delta chain with open boundary condition (OBC) such multi-magnon states can be chosen as products

 where

 and $S^{-}(m)$ is the total lowering spin operator of all spins for the first $m$ triangles and $\eta _{m+1}^{-}$ is the lowering operator of $(m+1)$-th apical spin.

 As it was shown in \cite{KDNDR}, the product (\ref{prod1}) is the exact eigenfunction of each triangle Hamiltonian including $m$-th and $(m+1)$-th triangles.